Your instructor asked you to write two or three questions to discuss the next time your class meets. What do you do so you don’t embarrass yourself?

 Ask a “yes” or “no” question.

 The key part of “discussion question” is the idea that it allows for a conversation to take place.
 Try to ask an open-ended question that has no immediately obvious answer.
+Think of it like small talk at a party.

 Ask something offensive.